AI X (Twitter) Thread Writing: Hook, Arc, and Payoff

 When AI helps — and when it does not

-AI is good at thread architecture (hook variants, arc beats, payoff structure) and at compressing dense ideas into a 280-character constraint.
+AI is good at thread architecture (hook variants, arc beats, payoff structure) and at compressing a dense idea into a 280-character constraint.
 It is bad at X voice, which is shorter than it thinks, less self-important, and meaner about its own openings.
 Give it a reference thread you love; ban its favourite tics by name in the prompt.

 What to feed the AI